Cash Flow and Burn Rate

 So when you start building cash reserves, plan ahead and see for how long you need it at the current burn rate so your company stays safe and comfortable.
 The rest — invest it, use it to grow, make it work for the business.

 To sum up, cash burning rate points out clearly how long you can continue your activity with the current expenses and revenue stream.
 It will tell you how soon you need to take serious action, reduce costs and start generating revenue.
 And, very important, it relies on your cash flow recordings.
 So don’t put off your cash flow management anymore.
 It will prove of great help.
 For this, you can use the ThinkOut platform.
-Try it and share your thoughts with us.
+Automatically import your data and start planning your future.